mcnairsa/100-days-of-code/log.md

 me: Good work!
 I like Grid myself and find it strange that some folks seem to shy away from it.
 Seems to me it makes more sense than Flexbox.

+### Day ???/100: 03-01-2025
+**Today's Progress**:
+Reviewed (Codecademy) lesson on strings in Python.

+**Pay Forward:**
+1. @Canti on fCC Discord
+re: see below
+me: Happy New Year to you too.
+Template literals are a neat hack, enjoy!

+2. @Sebastian_W on fCC Discord
+re: aee below
+me: Slow and steady wins the race.
+Any amount of progress is still progress.

 ### Day ???/100: -01-2025
 **Today's Progress**: